Yuka Orihara: 2024–25 season

 Orihara/Pirinen began the season by competing on the 2024–25 ISU Challenger Series, finishing fourth at both the 2024 CS Budapest Trophy and the 2024 CS Trophée Métropole Nice Côte d'Azur.
 Going on to compete on the 2024–25 Grand Prix circuit, they finished sixth at the 2024 NHK Trophy and the 2024 Finlandia Trophy.

 In December, Orihara/Pirinen won the silver medal at the 2025 Finnish Championships.

 Following a fourth-place finish at the 2025 Sofia Trophy, Orihara/Pirinen competed at the 2025 European Championships in Tallinn, Estonia.
 There, they scored personal bests in all competition segments and finished in seventh place overall.
 The following month, the pair won the silver medal at the 2025 International Challenge Cup.

 Orihara/Pirinen subsequently closed the season by finishing fourteenth at the 2025 World Championships in Boston, Massachusetts, United States.
 Their placement, in addition to Turkkila/Versluis's eleventh-place finish, won Finland two quotas for ice dance at the 2026 Winter Olympics.

 2025–26 season

 In August, it was announced that Orihara/Pirinen would not be able to participate at the 2026 Winter Olympics due to Orihara not yet obtaining Finnish citizenship.
+They opened the season by placing sixth at the 2025 CS Nepela Memorial and winning gold at the 2025 Mezzaluna Cup.
+Going on to compete on the 2025–26 Grand Prix series, placing eighth at the 2025 NHK Trophy and seventh at the 2025 Finlandia Trophy.

+In December, they won the silver medal at the 2026 Finnish Championships behind Turkkila/Versluis.
+The following month, they finished twelfth at the 2026 European Championships in Sheffield, England, United Kingdom.

+At the 2026 World Figure Skating Championships, the pair finished in 22nd place in the rhythm dance and did not advance to the free dance.